plasmacel/makekit/README.md

 # MakeKit

-MakeKit is a collection of CMake files, integration tools and step-by-step guides to make the cross-platform compilation of modern C/C++ simple.
-With the proper CMake files you can build your project on wide variety of platforms and compilers, while using an arbitrary IDE.
-MakeKit also helps to integrate your IDE with the CMake build system.

-MakeKit is strictly relies on the CMake build system generator, the Ninja build system, and the LLVM/clang compiler infrastructure to achieve:
+MakeKit is a tool to make the cross-platform compilation of modern C/C++ simple.
+It relies on the CMake build system generator, the Ninja build system, and the LLVM/clang compiler infrastructure to achieve:

+- Cross-platform, uniform, out-of-the-box behavior
+- Providing simple, low-maintenance build configurations
+- Integration with popular integrated development environments (IDEs)
 - Support of cross-platform compilation of modern C/C++
 - Support of parallel technologies OpenMP, OpenCL and CUDA
 - Support of graphics APIs OpenGL and Vulkan
 - Support of the cross-platform windowing framework Qt 5
 - Support of the swiss army knife library Boost

-**The project is at a very early stage, so if you find any issue or you could simply add something, please contribute.**
+**The project is at an early stage, so if you find any issue or you could simply add something, please contribute.**

 # I. Installation